How much of your freelance income is actually yours?

 How freelancer taxes work in the UK

-As a self-employed worker in the UK, you pay Income Tax and National Insurance on your profits.
-Understanding these obligations is key to knowing what you can actually spend.
+If you're self-employed in the UK, you pay Income Tax and National Insurance on your profit, not your turnover.
+Knowing what you actually owe is the difference between sleeping well and a January panic.

-If your taxable turnover exceeds £90,000, you must register for VAT.
-Below that threshold, it's optional.
+If your taxable turnover crosses £90,000 in any rolling 12-month period, you have to register for VAT.
+Below that it's optional, and most freelancers stay out.

 | Band | Rate |